 The establishment became full of atmosphere with the staff following the manner and codes of the period with the cakes and savouries being truly decadent indulgences which were so popular with the Victorians.
 1901 saw the passing of Queen Victoria and the evolution of society into the 20th century.

 In its new format, that of Heartsease Tearooms, we have sought to retain all that made Aunt Martha’s special, but we are now able to bring in delights not available to our Victorian ancestors.

 Additionally we can feature our Heartsease Celebration Cakes

 Over the coming weeks there are a number of days where we are hosting private parties or attending a wedding show and therefore the tearooms will be closed to casual trade.
 As always it is recommended that a telephone call is made beforehand to make a table reservation.

-Whilst guests are not expected to be wearing their formal attire, she would request that they are smartly presented.
+Guests are not expected to be wearing their formal attire, but we would request that you are smartly presented.
 If you have been walking in the woods then please ensure that evidence of this exercise is left at the door.

-For her part, the majority of her establishment is accessible to those who are less able to move around.
+Most of the establishment is accessible to those who are less able to move around.
 At the time of your booking please let us know if a wheelchair will be involved as only certain tables would be suitable.

-Well behaved dogs are welcomed in the gardens and some dining rooms, but must be kept on lead at all times
+Well behaved dogs are welcomed in the gardens and possibly the dining room, but must be kept on lead at all times

 Want the authentic victorian dining experience?